-A basic, easy way of cooking juicy and tender chicken breasts: one skillet, one lemon and the chicken.
+A basic, easy recipe for cooking juicy, tender and healthy chicken breasts: one skillet, one lemon and the chicken.

-This Juicy Lemon Chicken Breasts is an easy and quick recipe, more like a basic recipe on cooking chicken breasts in a skillet.
+This Basic Skillet Chicken Breasts recipe is an easy and quick recipe, low-fat and healthy and utterly delicious.
 We love chicken around here and I cook it often, actually I can say that we eat chicken at least once a week, and that is a lot considering that we only eat meat 2, sometimes 3 times a week.
 So, over the years, I came up with lots of different ways of cooking chicken.

 If you would ask my kids, they would probably say they prefer to eat the chicken legs and that would be my first choice as well, however chicken breasts are altogether the healthier and quicker choice, so I try to alternate the two.
 The main problem I have encountered when cooking chicken breasts was the fact that they tend to get rather dry if you don’t pay attention, for fear of eating raw chicken (which you should never ever do) people tend to overcook the meat.
 And that leads to dry, chewy, unsatisfying pieces of meat that you wonder why you bothered cooking in the first place anyway.

 So how to keep the chicken breasts juicy and moist while ensuring that they are properly cooked through?
 Well, I think I might have found a few answers for that.
-I do have several different methods for cooking the chicken breasts, this recipe for Juicy Lemon Chicken Breasts is only one of them.
+I do have several different methods for cooking the chicken breasts, this recipe for Basic Skillet Chicken Breasts is only one of them.
 I chose this recipe because I thought it also to be suitable for a nice, romantic dinner for two, something that will not keep you in the kitchen for a long time, thus allowing you to spent the evening in a more pleasurable way with your loved one.
+Other suitable quick and easy chicken breast dishes would be this Italian Lemon Chicken or this Chicken with Orange Sauce.

-The Juicy Lemon Chicken Breasts can be prepared well in advance or at the last minute, giving you the freedom you might need on the day.
+The Basic Skillet Chicken Breasts can be prepared well in advance or at the last minute, giving you the freedom you might need on the day.
 You could marinate the chicken in the evening or in morning before you leave for work, in the afternoon when you come back or at the latest half an hour before cooking the chicken.
 The list of ingredients is short and versatile.
 I go for lemon and a few herbs in this recipe, but you could add more spices or completely other spices if you wish.
-The way you prepare the marinade is really up to you, I change it according to what I have, according to my mood or to fit the side dishes I intend to prepare.
+The way you prepare the marinade is really up to you, I change it according to what I have, according to my mood or to fit the side dishes I intend to prepare .
+Some of my favorite side dishes for chicken breast are Spinach in Bechamel Sauce, Baked Cornmeal Potatoes or Herb Garlic Baguette.

-This recipe serves two, but it can be very easily scaled for more servings.
+This chicken recipe serves two, but it can be very easily scaled for more servings.

 - 2 chicken breast halves, about 200 g/ 7 oz each (see note)